Biba-dev/App/ReadMe.txt

 Note: the Limitation of showing the data is only because i have a big dataset.
 Note: My dataset is HibaProject and you can find an export of it in the github (in my dataset i have data of Hospitals in France, data of France's cities and data for SnCF transportation) the HTML files : "index" is the Home, "about" is for the hospital part , "services" is for the station part , "testimonials" is for the cities part and the "contact" for the contact page.
+Note:
+in hibaProject.rar you will find all the java codes and the Html, css , js files even the Queries will be found in it (like I mentioned in the 3rd line). in The dataset.rar you will find the dataset (triples). in Dynamic Data.java you will see the code to put the dynamic data for bikes.